MichaelCurrin/thebuckfeverground/_shows/2019_april_tour.md

 date: 2019-04-11
 ---

+{% include image_simple.html
+    image_path="/assets/images/promo/Laaste Dae poster colour.jpg"
+    description="Laaste Dae-toer poster"
+%}

 Our _Laaste Dae-toer_ is planned for 11th to 27th April 2019.
-We'll play shows at least once a day each day and will take our new album with us.
+We'll play shows at least once a day each day and will take our new album on the road with us.

-The tour takes us to Joburg and back, going through the Garden Route, the Eastern Cape and the Western Cape.
-We'll have one Cape Town show at Alma Café near the end.

 ## Show dates